Swateya03/Google-Analytics-Customer-Revenue-Prediction/README.md

-# Google Analytics Customer Revenue Prediction
+# Google Store Customer Revenue Prediction
 The principle known as the 80/20 rule, or the Pareto principle, has demonstrated its validity across a multitude of businesses.
 According to this rule, approximately 80% of a company's revenue originates from the purchases made by a mere 20% of its customers.
 ## Introduction
 - Google has published a Merchandise customer dataset (2016-2019), which includes online/referral customer information as well as the number of transactions gathered per customer.